drewmcneely/adjoint1b/blogpost/blogpost.md

 ![](figures/intro_commutative-comonoid-equations_no_labels.png)

 ### Each Axiom Explained

 Let's go a little bit more in-depth into why each of these axioms are required.
-(Bring in our established example setting into each of the subsections below.)

 #### Composition and Identity (Utku)
 <!-- We want to describe how to "push forward" distributions -->
 It is obvious why composition and identity is important to form a category.
 We note, however, that we want to think of constituents of a Markov category as states and channels that take states to states.
 So, in such a case, compositionality is important to be able to talk about "taking states to states", where for a state $p$, we wish for its "pushforward" $f_\ast(p) = f\circ p$ to be a state as well.

 #### Monoidal Products (Nico)